Mental Illness Part 6 – Parents Need to Know About Obsessive Compulsive Disorder

 Though responses to treatment vary from person to person, most people living with OCD, who are engaged in a personalized treatment plan that includes effective medication and other forms of support like counseling, find their symptoms are reduced enough to help them achieve full recovery.

 Unfortunately, OCD is often misdiagnosed or not diagnosed, and people who live with it may attempt to hide their problems rather than seek help.
-However, without treatment, these obsessions and compulsions usually become a chronic illness that won’t go away by itself.
+However, without treatment, these obsessions and compulsions usually become chronic and won’t go away on their own.
 Therefore, seeking treatment as soon as symptoms are recognized is vitally important for the individual’s longterm wellness.

 Mom, dad, please don’t be dismayed or discouraged if your child has OCD.
 Remember, there is help and hope is real.